jvansch1/ycharts-wiki/YCharts-Project-Planning-Guide.md

     - If we are adding or changing functionality, we should consider whether the place we are technically is one that will work in the long term.
 If it is not, we should consider what work needs to be done to achieve that.
 1. When looking at the PRD are there interactions that may take place that have not been considered?
     - Our product team knows our product but they don't know every technical interaction.
 It is our job to consider if there are interactions that "may" be possible and make sure we present them to our product team.
-1. Does this work require permissions?
+1. Does this work require permissions for a user?
 1. When looking at the Design Document and CSS mock up, is it possible, do we have all the data needed?
 Can we create visualizations that look like that?
     - Make sure that the designs are feasible.
 It is possible there are data points that may not apply for all securities.
 Make sure all the charts that are designed are possible as they are shown.
 1. Are there storage implications we should consider if we are importing more data in the project?